 Nestled between Culver Road, Monroe Avenue, and Highland Avenue, lower Cobb’s Hill Park is primarily recreational, but the hill makes it unique.
-Encircling a reservoir is a paved 0.7-mile walking path offering a panoramic view of the Rochester skyline.
+A 0.7-mile paved walking path encircles a reservoir and offers a panoramic view of the Rochester skyline.
 A trail through Washington Grove leads visitors through a tranquil urban forest of old oak trees to a series of ever-changing graffiti-tagged water towers.

 Magnificent Skyline View